Lucky-chikezie/Floodwatch_Backend/README.md

 - Product decision: dropped "Current Area" from the map search UI — only "Search Area" remains.
 - Map should visually distinguish Verified vs Unverified reports.
 - Product is confirmed to be a web app, not a native mobile app.
+- OTP emails are sent via Brevo and confirmed working to any real email address.
 -